 And I met some autistic kids and they were not much like me, and I didn't know to apply what I knew about myself to them, because I couldn't see what they were feeling inside.
 But I liked them.
 Then I met some people with intellectual disabilities and I liked them too; after a brief nervousness because some of them looked so different from me, and made noises I didn't understand, it was easy to like them.
-They were people who liked drawing, holding hands, looking at pictures, having a boyfriend, eating, music, animals, and the rain.
-I could see that these people weren't on the surface very similar to me, but I liked being around them almost more because of that, because it made me feel happy and chastened to misjudge them again and again.
+They were people who liked things, some of them the same things I liked.
+I could see that they weren't on the surface very similar to me, but I liked being around them almost more because of that, because it made me feel happy and chastened to misjudge them again and again.
 To be proven wrong when I thought I could quantify them just because I knew more words.

 So by this point, I was pretty much sold, even if I wasn't Really Autistic, on the idea that people with developmental disabilities matter.
 Because I was around them all the time and it was obvious they mattered.
 But still, I felt my position was that of an outsider, an ally.
 I had opinions but I didn't necessarily feel that I had much right to talk about them; I didn't feel I had as much right as the parents or teachers of people with developmental disabilities.